neo-project/neo-express/docs/worknet-command-reference.md

 the branched chain.
 Based on understanding of Neo-Express usage patterns, multiple conesnsus nodes are not typically used.
 If four or seven conesnsus node support in Neo-WorkNet is important to you, please file an issue in our [GitHub repo](https://github.com/neo-project/neo-express/issues)

+### Consensus account funding

+When a worknet is created (and whenever it is reset), the generated consensus account is seeded with GAS — 10,000 by default, configurable with the `--gas` option — so contracts can be deployed and invoked on the branch immediately, without waiting for committee emission to accrue.
+The GAS total supply is increased by the seeded amount.
+Use `--gas 0` to disable seeding.

 ## neo-worknet prefetch